EddieChoCho/tech_notes/Java/JavaConcurrencyInPractice.md

     * Performance problem

 * Reentrancy
+    * Intrinsic Locks are reentrant.
     * Reentrancy means that locks are acquired on a per-thread rather than per-invocation basis.
     * Reentrancy is implemented by associating with each lock an acquisition count and an owning thread.
 When the count is zero, the lock is considered unheld.
         * When a thread acquires a previously unheld lock, the JVM records the owner and sets the acquisition count to one.
         * If that same thread acquires the lock again, the count is incremented, and when the owning thread exits the synchronized block, the count is decremented.
         * When the count reaches zero, the lock is released.
     * Default locking behavior for pthreads (POSIX threads) mutexes, which are granted on a pe-invocation basis.
     * Code that would Deadlock if Intrinsic Locks were Not Reentrant